-Soon thereafter, we connected with Jim Sporleder and the trauma-informed model he used at Lincoln High in Walla Walla, Washington.
+Soon thereafter, we connected with Jim Sporleder and learned of the trauma-informed model he used at Lincoln High in Walla Walla, Washington.
 Mr. Sporleder generously sent resources and spoke with

 This has led to overall socio-emotional well-being and academic gains.

 INSERT TEXT/GRAPHICS FOR "ACE STUDY" HERE

-facility to make room for our growing student population.
-In addition, we seek to bring more instructors on board, including instructors qualified to service special needs populations.
+We hope to bring more instructors on board, including instructors qualified to service special needs populations.

-We are so grateful four our many partners who help support us and pray that we continue to build relationships with agencies who specialize
+We are so grateful for our many partners who help support us and pray that we continue to build relationships with agencies who specialize